paynow/Paynow-for-WooCommerce/README.md

 An SSL certificate is recommended for additional safety and security for your customers.

-Please update your permalink settings by navigating to "Settings" and then "Permalinks" to select a anythung other than the default option for your website's URL structure
+Please update your permalink settings by navigating to "Settings" and then "Permalinks" to select a anything other than the default option for your website's URL structure

 Install like any other Wordpress plugin, then Paynow appears as a payment option on WooCommerce.